Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02_Settings.md

 # Settings

-*Accounting Settings*
+*Accounting > Settings*

-The Accounting menu entry Settings is used to manage the Accounting settings.
+The Accounting *Settings* menu entry is used to manage the accounting settings.

-The Settings User Interface is composed of the following tabs:
+The *Settings* User Interface is composed of the following tabs:

 - [DEBTORS/CREDITORS](./02a_DebtorsCreditors.md)
 - [ACCOUNTS](./02b_Accounts.md)